TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

   alt: Power BI theme JSON with branded colors
 ---

-# Creating a Custom Power BI Theme: Aligning Reports with Your Brand

 One of the fastest ways to elevate the professionalism of your Power BI reports is by applying a **custom theme**.
-Themes ensure that every chart, KPI card, and table reflects your organization’s identity — from the color palette to the typography.
+A theme ensures that every chart, KPI card, and table reflects your organization’s identity — from the color palette to the typography — creating consistency and credibility across reports.

+👉 Microsoft provides a detailed guide on [using and importing custom report theme files](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-report-themes#import-custom-report-theme-files).
+In Power BI Desktop, you’ll find these options under **View → Themes**, where you can select a built‑in theme, customize the current one, or import your own JSON file.

-In this post, I’ll walk through the process of creating a theme file in Power BI, using **Contoso Manufacturing** as an example.
+In this post, I’ll show you how to build a custom theme from scratch — using **Contoso Manufacturing** as an example — so your reports align seamlessly with your brand.

+---

+## 📐 Step 0: Align with Your Brand Standards

+Before you define colors yourself, check if your company’s **marketing or design team** already has brand guidelines.
+- Many organizations maintain official palettes, typography rules, and accessibility standards.
+- Using these ensures your reports match the same look and feel as presentations, websites, and customer‑facing materials.
+- If you can get the official hex codes and fonts, you’ll save time and guarantee consistency.

 ---